michaelgrosner/tribeca/etc/README.md

 These options are also valid environment variables for the [dist/Dockerfile](https://github.com/ctubio/tribeca/tree/master/dist#dockerfile) file.

-As additional options, all quoting parameters can be added to the config file too (see [defaultQuotingParameters](https://github.com/ctubio/tribeca/blob/master/src/server/main.ts#L45)).
-(Once parameters are saved into the database, the database values will be used instead of these default options).
+As additional options, all quoting parameters (or some of them) can be added to the config file too (see [defaultQuotingParameters](https://github.com/ctubio/tribeca/blob/master/src/server/main.ts#L45)).
+Once parameters are saved into the database, the database values will be used instead of these default options.